F-16 models in 1/32 scale

 - satellite communication of Elta and Rafael, including a UHF radio with new encoding methods and long distance relay capabilities.

 - capability to use special weapons like the Python missile and equipment like the Litening II pod.
 This is a targeting and navigation pod that presents pilots with real-time, Forward Looking Infra-Red (FLIR) and Charge Coupled Device (CCD) imagery.
-LANTIRN pod can also be used.
+The LANTIRN pod can also be used.

 The F-16I SUFA made its maiden flight in December 2003 with first aircraft delivered to the IAF at the Ramon Air Base, in February 2004.
-Final delivery (manufactured by Lockheed at Forth Worth USA) of about 100 aircraft to the IAF was in 2009.

 F-16 kits in 1/32 scale discussed here are:

-- Hasegawa kits (checkout out here...)
+- Hasegawa kits (checkout out here...) including Venezuelan F-16A

-- Academy F-16CG kit (see below or go direct to Building Report....)
+- Academy F-16CG kit (see below or direct to modelling Report....)

 - Academy F-16I SUFA two seater (checkout here)

-- Academy conversion into a F-16B build...
+- Academy conversion to a F-16B KLu ORANGE JUMPER...

 Tamiya 1/32